 We chose to sell our modular shoulder strap separately, and not together with totes and pouches, because you just need one shoulder strap, whether you pick one or all of the items listed above, and it would be a waste to have (and pay for) more than one strap.
 You may also already have a favorite strap, or even skip it at all because you don’t plan to carry your tote or pouches that way: in all these cases, an included strap would be a waste of materials and money, an unnecessary production of unnecessary goods.

-Accessories, cubes, pouches and the tote are already in production and will be shipped within the first half of March.
+Accessories, cubes, pouches and the tote are already in production and will be shipped within the end of March.
 ATD1 will ship within the end of May.
 I know it’s a long wait but the global pandemic affects logistics too, so i prefer setting a longer deadline and just shipping earlier if moving on faster.